nevroje/address-book/README.md

 I would like to be able to view a list of my saved contacts

-In order to keep my friends' contact details accurate I would like to be able to update them when needed
+In order to keep my friends' contact details accurate I would like to be able to update them when needed : WIP

 In order to keep my contact list up to date
 I would like to be able to delete contacts